aioz-ai/MICCAI19-MedVQA/README.md

 All data should be downloaded via [link](https://drive.google.com/file/d/1ZTZdrwt1Z2fHehQujYKpj1o9Hf0Jylr7/view?usp=sharing).
 The downloaded file should be extracted to `data_RAD/` directory.

-The easiest way to download the data is to run the provided script `tools/download_data_RAD.sh` from the repository root.
+%The easiest way to download the data is to run the provided script `tools/download_data_RAD.sh` from the repository root.%
 ```
 sh tools/download_data_RAD.sh
 ```